pagkly/Zed/Investopedia3/Self-Employed Contributions Act (SECA) Tax.md

 Unless there is a specific agreement in place between countries, expatriates (Americans who live and work abroad) are still expected to pay SECA taxes on earnings that are gained in the process of being self-employed.
 5

 High-income earners face an additional SECA levy.
-As a result of the [Affordable Care Act (ACA)](https://www.investopedia.com/articles/personal-finance/020714/new-taxes-under-affordable-care-act.asp), individuals with net income above $200,000 ($250,000 for married couples filing jointly) will be subject to an additional 0.9% Medicare tax.
+As a result of the [[Affordable Care Act (ACA)]](https://www.investopedia.com/articles/personal-finance/020714/new-taxes-under-affordable-care-act.asp), individuals with net income above $200,000 ($250,000 for married couples filing jointly) will be subject to an additional 0.9% Medicare tax.
 6

 ## Deducting the Self-Employed Contributions Act (SECA) Tax